danomatika/PdParty/doc/PdParty_User_Guide.md

 _Note: Recording will only work if you are using the rjlib [soundoutput] patch instead of [dac~]._

+#### Opening a URL

+You can launch a web view with a given url via sending a message to #pdparty:

+* **#pdparty openurl _url title1 title2 ..._**

+_url_ can be either:

+* a full URL path: "http://google.com"
+* a relative local file path: "local.html" or "../html/index.html"

+_title_ is an open ended list of arguments that will be appended together and used as the navigation bar title, "URL" is used by default when there are no title arguments

 #### OSC

 PdParty sends and receives OSC messages internally between the PureData instance and the OSC server: